 Understanding the Impact

-Have you been affected by this policy?
+Will you be affected by this policy?